-Editor’s Note: This excerpt is the first in a four-part series from Pamela McCorduck’s 2019 book, This Could Be Important: My Life and Times with the Artificial Intelligentsia.
+Editor’s Note: This excerpt is the second in a four-part series from Pamela McCorduck’s 2019 book, This Could Be Important: My Life and Times with the Artificial Intelligentsia.
 All excerpts are shared with permission from the author.

 Pamela McCorduck was AI pioneer Ed Feigenbaum’s assistant in 1965 when she had an epiphany that changed her life.
 World-famous Russian computer scientist Andrei Yershov visited Stanford and wanted to see the Doctor program, one of the earliest interactive computer programs.
 In her 2019 book, This Could Be Important: My Life and Times with the Artificial Intelligentsia, McCorduck describes what happened when Yershov sat down in front of the teletype machine that would allow him to communicate with the computer by text.